-- Number of escapes as defined by HRS 710-1020 (Escape in the first degree). - Number of escapes as defined by HRS 710-1021 (Escape in the second degree). - Number of inmates with sanctions for misconduct in the high and greatest categories.
+- Number of inmates placed on parole. - Number of escapes as defined by HRS 710-1020 (Escape in the first degree). - Number of escapes as defined by HRS 710-1021 (Escape in the second degree). - Number of inmates with sanctions for misconduct in the high and greatest categories. - Percentage of reclassification resulting in reduced custody status.